lindleyw/autonav/readme.txt

 		     attached -- displays a table of images attached to the post /folder -- displays a table of images located in the wp-content/uploads/folder directory
-     columns="4"     displays 4 columns of images
+     caption="x"     Adds a caption to the table.
+(First table only, see combine below) columns="4"     Displays 4 columns of images
      size="x"	     Choose a display size 'x' as: thumbnail, medium, large, full -- Wordpress standard sizes 300x200 -- force images to be resized and cropped to exact size